SpotOnInc/asbestos/README.md

 poetry add asbestos-snow
 ```

-The installation name is slightly different from the usage name due to a squatter on PyPI; with luck, we will be able to finish the name requisition process to be able to use `asbestos` soon.
+The installation name is slightly different from the usage name due to someone claiming the name with no releases on PyPI; with luck, we will be able to finish the name requisition process to be able to use `asbestos` soon.
 If you're interested, you can [see how well that's going here](https://github.com/pypi/support/issues/2621).

 ## Docs